Merrill Edge Online Discount Brokerage Review 2023

 While higher commission rates have the potential to impact smaller investors the most because they are charged as a flat rate rather than varying with the size of the trade, the significance of this really depends on how often you intend to trade.
 While heavy traders may want to look for a firm with lower commission rates, this will be less of an issue for buy-and-hold investors or for those who plan to invest in diversified mutual funds rather than building a portfolio of individual securities.

-Mentioning Merrill Edge’s strengths for smaller investor should not imply that the firm is geared solely to inexperienced or less sophisticated investors because Merrill Edge ranked at the top of all firms surveyed for the strength of research resources offered.
+Mentioning Merrill Edge’s strengths for smaller investors should not imply that the firm is geared solely toward inexperienced or less sophisticated investors because Merrill Edge ranked at the top of all firms surveyed for the strength of research resources offered.

 Merrill also was slightly worse than average when it came to margin rates, with its rate for a $25,000 margin balance coming in half a percent higher than the overall average.
 However, this is a non-issue for investors who don’t plan to trade on margin.